raspibolt/raspibolt/guide/bonus/bitcoin/bisq.md

 * On your personal computer where you installed Bisq, open a command line terminal

 * We will start Bisq with two flags that will force it to connect to Tor only and using our own Bitcoin Core onion address.
-Replace `123...abc.onion:8333` by your own Bitcoin Core .onion address that you obtained above.
+Replace `123...abc.onion:8333` with your own Bitcoin Core .onion address that you obtained above.

   ```sh
   $ /opt/bisq/bin/Bisq -btcNodes=123...abc.onion:8333 -useTorForBtc=true